Recastings are a semi-regular occurrence on TV, particularly in the era of Peak TV.

 The Weinstein-produced series follows the members of Navy SEAL Team Six who must band together despite their differences to locate and rescue their troop leader, Rip (Goggins), after he is captured in Afghanistan by terrorists.
 To ensure an authentic portrayal, the members of the core cast went through the same physical and mental challenges that the real Navy SEAL members go through.

 "The guys we're portraying and others in the military have been at war for 15 years and that exact price - I was in Iraq myself, I was in Afghanistan.
 I've seen firsthand the red-hot fulfillment of combat and also the terror of it," said David, a military special operations veteran.

 "These guys are often portrayed as superheroes, as bulletproof, as infallible.
 What I found was they're not.
-They're actually real people that have fears and make mistakes and yet they do this incredible job under the most challenge circumstances."
+They're actually real people that have fears and make mistakes, and yet they do this incredible job under the most challenging circumstances."

-Members of the cast joked that they too almost backed out of the project once their investive training began.
-"I tried to quit twice, they wouldn't let me," Barry Sloane joked.
+Members of the cast joked that they, too, almost backed out of the project once their intensive training began.
+"I tried to quit twice, they wouldn't let me," joked Barry Sloane.
 "We owed it to veterans to get our ass kicked for a week and we really f - ing did."

 Added Edwin Hodges: "It tested our limits.
 We had fears tested that I don't even think we knew we had."